About this notice

 5. Sharing your information

-As well as any sharing listed in section 4 (How and why do we use your information?) we may also share your information with third parties, including third-party service providers and other entities in our group.
+As well as any sharing listed in section 3 (How and why do we use your information?) we may also share your information with third parties, including third-party service providers and other entities in our group.
 We require third parties to respect the security of your personal information and to treat it in accordance with the law.
+We do not share any images which you submit to us with any third parties (except as may be required by law).

 5.1.
 Why might we share your personal information with third parties?.